neurogym/neurogym/docs/envs.md

 ___

 ### PostDecisionWager
-Doc:
-        Agents do a discrimination task(see PerceptualDecisionMaking).
-On a
+Doc: Post-decision wagering task assessing confidence.

+    The agent first performs a perceptual discrimination task (see for more
-        random half of the trials, the agent is given the option to abort
+    details the PerceptualDecisionMaking task).
+On a random half of the
+    trials, the agent is given the option to abort the sensory
-        the direction discrimination and to choose instead a small but
+    discrimination and to choose instead a sure-bet option that guarantees a
-        certain reward associated with a action.
-        dt: Timestep duration. (def: 100 (ms), int)
-        rewards:
-            R_ABORTED: given when breaking fixation. (def: -0.1, float)
-            R_CORRECT: given when correct. (def: +1., float)
-            R_FAIL: given when incorrect. (def: 0., float)
-        timing: Description and duration of periods forming a trial.
+    small reward.
+Therefore, the agent is encouraged to choose the sure-bet
+    option when it is uncertain about its perceptual decision.

 Reference paper
 [Representation of Confidence Associated with a Decision by Neurons in the Parietal Cortex](https://science.sciencemag.org/content/324/5928/759.long)

-Period timing (ms)
-fixation : constant 100
-stimulus : truncated_exponential [180, 100, 900]
-delay : truncated_exponential [1350, 1200, 1800]
-pre_sure : uniform [500, 750]
-decision : constant 100

 Reward structure
 abort : -0.1